baikauskaite/BoltGame/README.md

 *To be able to play, Java 8 or newer version is required to be installed!*

 To play the game, download the folder for your appropriate OS from the folder `Executables`.
-For example, for Windows 64-bit, download the `application.windows64` folder and launch `boltGame.exe`.
+For example, for Windows 64-bit, download the `application.windows64.zip` and launch `boltGame.exe`.

 Use arrow keys to control the character.